jsahota11/databases-group-proj/timeline.md

 ***Optional ER Diagram Check-In (0%)***

-Before our meeting:
+Before the meeting:

-- every member will create a draft of an ER diagram and point-form justifications before our next meeting
+- <u>every member</u> will create a draft of an ER diagram and point-form justifications before our next meeting
-- KC will summarize our initial write-up into one paragraph (ideally based on Stage 1 feedback, if possible)
+- <u>KC</u> will summarize our initial write-up into one paragraph (ideally based on Stage 1 feedback, if possible)

 Meeting on October 2nd at 1pm: